bibipkins/dotnet-test-reporter/README.md

 # Dotnet Test Reporter
 A GitHub action to parse test results and post the summary as a PR comment.
 <br/>The action can process dotnet test results (multiple `.trx` files), if there are any failing tests the action will fail.
-<br/>Optionally test coverage can be provided (a single opencover `.xml` file) as well as a minimum coverage percentage.
+<br/>Optionally test coverage can be provided (a single opencover or cobertura `.xml` file) as well as a minimum coverage percentage.
 If a minimum coverage is provided and the coverage is not sufficient the action will fail.
 #### Comment example
 ![image](https://user-images.githubusercontent.com/16402446/204162082-2ac245f5-5797-432e-8f88-1252de3aaa16.png)